The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/1-intro-to-react.md

 </details>

-## Inserting Data Into Components
+## Rendering Data with React

-JSX let's you put markup into our JavaScript.
+One of the most essential and useful features of React and JSX is how easy it is to utilize data to render components.

-We can also insert JavaScript into our JSX using curly braces `{}`.
+We can insert any JavaScript expression into our JSX using curly braces `{}`.

 ```jsx
 const catPicture = {